- Partnership Projects

 The flexible LightBar design provides hybrid connectivity, satellite (initially L-band) and cellular bonding, and resilient positioning whilst being lightweight, small form factor and modular and will continue to be low profile and low cost.

-The image below highlights the some of the key features the enhanced lightbar design has:
+The image below highlights the developed bench prototype and some of the key features the enhanced lightbar design has:

 The developed Lightbar design delivers continuous, consistent bandwidth connectivity anywhere anytime for mission critical data and services.
 By seamlessly switching between terrestrial and satellite communication networks, network bonding and meshing, and situational prioritisation of data, ubiquitous connectivity with consistent bandwidth performance ensures access to mission critical data for service providers and users globally.